Creating uplifting, free and expressive abstract art that infuses a space with energy

 As a young child, I spent weeks in my bedroom, in solitude, sketching and savouring every moment - it was my first taste of pure contentment.

-I continued to draw and paint throughout my dance training but then as I graduated, lost touch with my art.
+I drew and painted throughout my dance training but then as I graduated, lost touch with my art.

 Many years passed and during that time I travelled the world, studied for a Masters Degree in Business, set up two successful businesses of my own, got married (and divorced!), had two beautiful boys and learnt many, many lessons.